A Semi-Analytic Algorithm for Constructing Lower Dimensional Elliptic Tori in Planetary Systems: Elliptic Tori for the SJSU System

-Let us say that the occurrence of secular frequencies in the Fourier decomposition of the signal should be expected.
-Indeed, they could be completely avoided only in a very ideal situation, namely: (i)~all the calculations described in sects.~\ref{sec:2D_plan_Ham} and~\ref{sec:form_alg} should be carried out without performing any truncations on the expansions, (ii)~the initial conditions~(\ref{cond-in-toro-ell-dopo-9-passi}) should be replaced with $\left(\Cscr^{(\infty)}\right)^{-1} \left(\vet{0},\vet{0},\vet{0},\vet{0}\right)\,$, (iii)~no numerical errors should be there.
-In a practical calculation the orbit can not be exactly placed on an elliptic torus, so the presence of secular frequencies just means that we are just close to it.
-Nevertheless, it is very remarkable that the amplitude of the first found secular frequency is three orders of magnitude smaller than the main component of the spectrum.
-In our opinion, this is a first clear indication that our algorithm is properly working.
+Let us say that a total absence of secular frequencies can occur only in a very ideal situation, namely: (i)~all the calculations described in sects.~\ref{sec:2D_plan_Ham} and~\ref{sec:form_alg} should be carried out without performing any truncations on the expansions, (ii)~the initial conditions~(\ref{cond-in-toro-ell-dopo-9-passi}) should be replaced with $\Cscr^{(\infty)} \left(\vet{0},\vet{0},\vet{0},\vet{0}\right)\,$, (iii)~no numerical errors should be there.
+Concerning the point~(iii), the numerical error does clearly appear in our signal, but it turns out to be very small.
+The points~(i) and~(ii) are more relevant, because our analytical calculation gives a point close to, but not lying on the elliptic torus.
+Thus the presence of secular frequencies should be expected, and the size of the corresponding coefficients may be considered as a measure of the distance of the initial point from the invariant torus.
+Nevertheless, it is very remarkable that the amplitude of the first found secular frequency, i.e., $|c_{16}|\,$, is three orders of magnitude smaller than the main component of the spectrum.
+We consider this fact as a clear indication that our algorithm is able to identify the elliptic torus with a remarkable precision.

-Other components corresponding to secular frequencies are expected to be even smaller than that found with $j=16\,$.
-In fact, let us recall that the frequency analysis method detects the summands $c_j\exp\big(\imunit\zeta_jt\big)$ appearing in~(\ref{spettro-quasi-periodico}) in a nearly decreasing order with respect to the amplitude $|c_j|$ (for instance, one can easily see that just one exchange is needed in order to rewrite Table~\ref{tab:scomp_spettr_Urano} in the correct decreasing order); moreover, we calculated that the discrepancy $\big|\csi_3(t)+\imunit\eta_3(t)- \sum_{j=0}^{24}c_j\exp\big(\imunit\zeta_jt\big)\big|$ is smaller than about $\simeq 3.2\times 10^{-7}$ for all the time values~$t$ for which we sampled the signal.
+Other components corresponding to secular frequencies are expected to be even smaller than those found with $j=16,\,24\,$.
+In fact, let us recall that the frequency analysis method detects the summands $c_j\exp\big(\imunit\zeta_jt\big)$ appearing in~(\ref{spettro-quasi-periodico}) in a nearly decreasing order with respect to the amplitude $|c_j|$ (for instance, just two exchanges are needed in order to rewrite table~\ref{tab:scomp_spettr_Urano} in the correct decreasing order); moreover, we calculated that the discrepancy $\big|\csi_3(t)+\imunit\eta_3(t)- \sum_{j=0}^{24}c_j\exp\big(\imunit\zeta_jt\big)\big|$ is smaller than about $\simeq 3.7\times 10^{-7}$ for all the time values~$t$ for which we sampled the signal.
 Let us emphasize that such an upper bound on the maximal discrepancy is just a little larger than the amplitude $|c_{16}|\,$.